 The joyous nature of the Purim celebration often carries a serious message behind the smile.
-The Purim Shpiel often takes a look at world politics with various world leaders playing the roles of heroes and villains.
-By offering a mocking commentary, the Purim Shpiel presents a Jewish version of political justice in the world.
+The Purim Spiel often takes a look at world politics with various world leaders playing the roles of heroes and villains.
+By offering a mocking commentary, the Purim Spiel presents a Jewish version of political justice in the world.

 Early on, the Talmud records that Purim was a date of celebrations and riotous parties.
 In the Talmudic tractate entitled Megillah (megillah means “scroll,” referring to the scroll of Esther) the ancient Rabbis passed along a longstanding tradition that in order to celebrate the victory of Purim, everyone is supposed to drink alcohol and reach the point where they are unable to differentiate between the phrases “Bless Mordecai” and “Curse Haman”(Megillah 7a).
 While the dictum of consuming alcohol may not be palatable to everyone today, drinking (at least for the adults!) and merriment remain a traditional aspect of Purim celebrations.

-Shpiel is a Yiddish word meaning a “play” or “skit.”
-A Purim shpiel is actually a dramatic presentation of the events outlined in the book of Esther.
-Featuring the main characters, such as King Ahasuerus, Mordecai, Esther, and the wicked Haman, the Purim shpiel was a folk-inspired custom providing an opportunity for crowds to cheer the heroes (Mordecai and Esther) and boo the villains (Haman).
-It is a staple of many modern synagogue Purim celebrations for children to attend the ritual chanting of the book of Esther and Purim carnivals dressed in costumes depicting these main characters.
+Spiel is a Yiddish word meaning a “play” or “skit.”
+A Purim spiel is actually a dramatic presentation of the events outlined in the Book of Esther.
+Featuring the main characters, such as King Ahasuerus, Mordecai, Esther, and the wicked Haman, the Purim spiel was a folk-inspired custom providing an opportunity for crowds to cheer the heroes (Mordecai and Esther) and boo the villains (Haman).
+It is a staple of many modern synagogue Purim celebrations for children to attend the ritual chanting of the Book of Esther and Purim carnivals dressed in costumes depicting these main characters.